Al3xG23/Mariel-s-Awesome-ReadMe-Generator/README.md

 ## Description

-AS A USER: hi
+AS A USER: Needed to say hello

-I WANT TO: howdy
+I WANT TO: Say hello

-SO THAT: hola
+SO THAT: No one says hello

 ## Installation

-hiya
+Type node index.js into your terminal

 ## Usage

-alo
+Follow prompts

 ## License

-Apache License 2.0
+MIT License

 ## Contributors

-waving
+Mariel

 ## Tests

-nodding
+None at teh moment

 ## Questions

-GITHUB: high fiving
+GITHUB: Ahh

-If you have more questions you can reach me at: ignore
+If you have more questions you can reach me at: AHh@ahh.com